SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-game-implementation-part-one.markdown

 <!--CRLF-->

-All that is provided so far are the two needed keyboard states for storing the current and previous states of the keyboard (we have both so we can compare if you are holding the key or if you have just released it), an update method to get the latest keyboard state and save the last one.&nbsp; Lastly there are two methods which return true if a key is pressed (held down) and triggered (just pushed).&nbsp; Trick being that if a button is only triggered you only get one action (like typing on a keyboard, you only want 1 letter for each key pressed) and if it is held it keeps going until the user releases the key (like turning a car).
+All that is provided so far are the two needed keyboard states for storing the current and previous states of the keyboard (we have both so we can compare if you are holding the key or if you have just released it), an update method to get the latest keyboard state and save the last one.
+Lastly there are two methods which return true if a key is pressed (held down) and triggered (just pushed).
+Trick being that if a button is only triggered you only get one action (like typing on a keyboard, you only want 1 letter for each key pressed) and if it is held it keeps going until the user releases the key (like turning a car).

 I do have a more complicated input manager on my other CodePlex project “[Camera Examples](http://hack1.codeplex.com/releases/view/28619)” which you can view if you wish.

 later in the tutorial we will expand the input manager slightly but not by much as a simple shooter does not need much.

-&nbsp;

 * * *

-&nbsp;

 ### 5. Animation Manager